 |Cocoa Puffs||10||1 Reece's Cup|

 |Peanut Butter Crunch||9||3 Caramel Rice Cakes (reg. size)|

 |Honey Nut Cheerios||9||2 ½ Chips Ahoy cookies|

 * Based on an average serving size of 3/4 cup cereal.

 Don’t be misled—this chart merely represents the sugar content of these cereals.
-These cereals may also be fortified with other beneficial nutrients like calcium, iron and folate and can be a source of nutrition for any child.
+These cereals may also be fortified with other beneficial nutrients like calcium, iron and folate and can be a source of calcium rich foods and other nutrients for any child.